Thomas Brosnan

 About Me

-Hi, I'm Thomas, I'm a fourth year Theoretical Physics student at Trinity College Dublin.
+Hi, I'm Thomas, I'm doing a masters in theoretical physics at St John's College Cambridge.
 I am a big fan of open-source philosophy, so I mainly made this site to host my course notes so feel free to check them out.
 You can also check out my github page here.
-Im an aspiring Theoretical Physicist and will be doing a MASt in Theoretical Physics at St Johns College, Cambridge next year.
+I am an aspiring Theoretical Cosmologist and applying to a PhD next year somewhere...

 Theoretical Physics Student Association

-The TPSA is a student led organisation based in Trinity.
+The TPSA is a student led organisation based in Trinity College Dublin.
 The TPSA runs weekley seminars where students enter a collaborative space to discuss homework problems or ask physics questions of the older years.
 The association also hosts hackathons, faculty talks as well as workshops to help fellow students.
-Currently I am the associations treasurer.
-I also recently conducted an ”Introduction to LaTeX” talk, to introduce the younger students to the typesetting language.
+Previously I was the associations treasurer as well as the PLANCKS Captain.
+I have produced a 6 part lecture series on general relativity (see my lectures page!) which is on the TPSA youtube channel , I also conducted an ”Introduction to LaTeX” talk, to introduce the younger students to the typesetting language.

 Plancks - 2024